TaxFoundation/sources-of-government-revenue/README.md

 Location of **intermediate output** files of .R code file including:

-- `data_preliminary.csv` Tax revenue shares for all countries for the years 1990, 2017, and 2018 (2018 data is not available for all non-OECD countries, Australia, Japan, and Mexico).
+- `data_preliminary.csv` Tax revenue shares for all countries for the years 1990, 2017, and 2018 (note: 2018 data is not available for all non-OECD countries, Australia, Japan, and Mexico).

 ### /final-outputs
 Location of **output tables** that are included in the publication.